pravega/pravega-operator/doc/tier2.md

       ecs-certificate.pem: QmFnIEF0dH......JpYnV0ZLS0tLQo=
     ```

+    Note: the secret name must be same as the secret name of other SegmentStore TLS materials, so all the materials can be mounted together.

     Assuming that the file is named `ecs-tls.yaml`
     ```
-    $ kubectl create -f ecs-tls.yaml
+    $ kubectl apply -f ecs-tls.yaml
     ```

-3. In the Pravega manifest file, specify the secret name of the ECS TLS defined above in the "tls" section.
+3. In the Pravega manifest file, specify the name of the secret defined above to "tls/static/segmentStoreSecret".
     ```
     ...
     kind: "PravegaCluster"